rsleiberin/janus/frontend/src/components/component_overview.md

 **Call to Action Buttons**
   - **ShopCTAButton**
     - A dynamic and visually engaging button specifically tailored for e-commerce actions like 'Buy Now' or 'Add to Cart'.
 It features a design that blends modern trends with high-contrast, memorable colors for standout visibility.
 Responsive and optimized for mobile use, it includes subtle animations for interactive elements and is customizable through design tokens for colors, typography, and shadows.
+- **Navigation Elements**
+  - **MenuItem**
+    - A versatile and adaptable component designed for use in various types of navigation menus.
+The `MenuItem` is built to be intuitive, with support for text labels, links, optional icons, and custom click event handling.
+It's crafted with semantic HTML for SEO and accessibility, and uses design tokens for consistent styling.
+This component is responsive and designed to fit seamlessly into both simple and complex navigation systems, including horizontal bars, vertical menus, and mega menus.

 - **Social Sharing Buttons** - For sharing content on social media platforms
 - **User Ratings and Reviews** - Displaying and collecting user ratings and feedback